daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

+* **Daoxin Li** & Kathryn Schuler.
+(Forthcoming).
+Distributional learning of recursive structures: The role of structural representation.
+In *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)*.
+Somerville, MA: Cascadilla Press.

+* **Daoxin Li**, Shengqi Zhong, & Kathryn Schuler.
+(Forthcoming).
+Adapting infant looking time paradigms for the web.
+In *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)*.
+Somerville, MA: Cascadilla Press.

+* **Daoxin Li**.
+(Forthcoming).
+Passives, impersonals, and Voice in Sakha.
+In *Proceedings of the 7th Workshop on Turkic and Languages in Contact with Turkic (Tu+7)*.

 * **Daoxin Li**.
 (2022).
 Syntactic bootstrapping mental verbs and perception verbs with limited morphosyntactic cues.
 In Ying Gong & Felix Kpogo (Eds.), *Proceedings of the 46th annual Boston University Conference on Language Development (BUCLD 46)* (pp. 428-441).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/46/BUCLD46-33.pdf">PDF</a>

 * **Daoxin Li** & Kathryn Schuler.
 (2021).
 Distributional learning of recursive structures.
 In *Proceedings of the 43rd Annual Conference of the Cognitive Science Society (CogSci 2021)*. (pp. 1437-1443). <a href="https://escholarship.org/content/qt45221021/qt45221021.pdf?t=qwi33l&v=lg">PDF</a>